QQ-Browser-AI-Algorithm-Competition/THPO_Kit_2021/FAQ.md

 Therefore, we added that there may be discrepancies between the ranking in `training phase` and the ranking in `competitive phase`.

+## Local execution appears `err_code: 9009 err_msg: b''` message

+This error is caused by the wrong version of python.
+The program uses `python3` to execute the program by default.
+If you use `python` locally, you need to modify the `PYTHONX` variable in `thpo/common.py` and change it to `python`

 ## Does the competition organizer have contact information and how can I contact the staff?

 For more information, please join the QQ group **`789171326`** and **`851236606`**, the staff will answer your question in the group